I don’t like writing this kind of post.

 Dismiss the idea.
 Keep working on me.
 I must be dying to self.

-If you’ve gone through spiritual abuse from someone in authority over you (or even from a dominant friend) you may feel like you are all alone.
-You may wonder if you are crazy, being oversensitive or making too much of the things that rub you wrong.
+If you’ve gone through spiritual abuse from someone in authority over you (or even from a dominant friend), you may feel like you are all alone.
+You may wonder whether you are crazy, oversensitive, or making too much of things that rub you the wrong way.

 You may be the only person who sees or knows the truth.
 If you share it, no one may believe you.
 But it doesn’t make it any less true.
 You may endure persecution.
 You may lose friends or even credibility.

-In the course of 4 weeks I learned about 4 Christian leaders I knew personally … or have sat under their teaching … who have been exposed in various areas of misconduct.
-Two were men who were more than inappropriate with their female staff.
-Which is terrible in itself.
+Over 4 weeks, I learned about 4 Christian leaders I knew personally … or have sat under their teaching … who have been exposed for various areas of misconduct.
+Two men were more than inappropriate with their female staff, which is terrible in itself.
 But the common thread is that all of them were also bullies, controlling and manipulative with people.

 That is what spiritual abuse is.
 Control.
 Manipulation.
 Bullying.
 It may be physical as well, but I’m not going to address that in this particular post.